Judith Estrin

 Judith "Judy" L. Estrin (born 1954/1955) is an American entrepreneur, business executive, and philanthropist.
+She co-founded eight technology companies.
 Estrin worked with Vinton Cerf on the Transmission Control Protocol project at Stanford University in the 1970s.
-Estrin is an entrepreneur who co-founded eight technology companies.
 She was the chief technology officer of Cisco Systems from 1998 to 2000.
-She is currently CEO of JLABS, LLC, a privately held company focused on furthering innovation in business, government, and nonprofit organizations.
+Since 2007, Estrin has been the CEO of JLABS, LLC, a privately held company focused on furthering innovation in business, government, and nonprofit organizations.

 Early life and education

 Estrin's parents, Thelma and Gerald Estrin, were computer scientists at the University of California, Los Angeles.
 Estrin is the middle of three sisters, each recognized for successful careers.
 Her sister, Deborah Estrin, is a professor of computer science.
 Growing up, Estrin focused on academics, developing her knowledge and following the model of her parents.
 Estrin was passionate about folk dance in high school.

-She earned a bachelor's degree in mathematics and computer science from UCLA and a master's degree in electrical engineering from Stanford University in 1977.
+Estrin earned a bachelor's degree in mathematics and computer science from UCLA and a master's degree in electrical engineering from Stanford University in 1977.
 At Stanford, Estrin worked with the research group headed by Vinton Cerf, an Internet pioneer often called one of the "fathers of the Internet".
 Cerf's team developed the specifications for Transmission Control Protocol/Internet Protocol, also known as TCP/IP.
-Her specific role within the research team was to help with the initial tests of the TCP.
+Her specific role within the research team was to help with the initial tests of the TCP working with University College London.
 She also investigated Ethernet technology, which connected computers in the local area together.